n3rr/n3rr.github.io/content/post/htb-unictf24/index.md

 First, it substact the characater with `4 (- (5) + (1))`, then `chr()` converts it to ASCII character.

-Reverse the process, and we got another script.
+Reverse the process, and we got a VBA script.

 ![](image4.png)